Ch. 7 The Interview, 12th-Eng

 17.Who was Roland Barther?

 Ans.
-An essayist
+A famous French essayist

 1. What are some of the positive views on interviews?